newrelic/nr1-slo-r/README.md

 Required:

 - [New Relic APM agent(s) installed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/compatibility-requirements-new-relic-agents-products).

-- To calculate total duration Alert SLOs for  Availability, Capacity, and Latency
-- SLO/R version 1.0.1 is intended to work specifically with Services reporting to New Relic via an APM Agent.
+- SLO/R is intended to work specifically with Services reporting to New Relic via an APM Agent.
 The Service provides an Entity upon which to define SLOs.
 Error Budget SLOs are defined directly from APM Transaction events in Insights, the other SLO types are defined with Alerts (see "Configuring SLOR Alert Webhook" section below).
 - A New Relic Alert webhook to forward Alert events to a SLOR_ALERTS Insights table.
 See "Configuring SLOR Alert Webhook" section for more details.

 ## Getting started

-> Include a step-by-step procedure on how to get your app installed and deployed.
-The clone and deploy steps are similar across all apps.
-If your app has additional steps required to get started, include them here or in their own section.

 1. First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):
 ```bash